-The baton is now being handed to New York who race on 4th May, so challenge your international counterparts and see who can run their city the fastest!
+This year the Bloomberg Square Mile Relay will take place in eleven cities across the world, including, Dubai, Sydney, New York, Tokyo, Paris, San Francisco, London, Shanghai, Sao Paulo, Singapore and Hong Kong!
+The baton is now being handed to New York who race on May 3, so challenge your international counterparts and see who can run their city the fastest!

-Set amidst the unique urban setting of Darling Harbour runners will set off from Tumbalong Park and challenge each other for position as they twist and turn their way through the exciting, unique one-mile course that will take participants through buildings, along bridges, and into the surrounding pathways before returning back to the Race Village.
+Set amidst a unique and reinvented urban setting, runners will set off from Barangaroo Reserve and challenge each other for position as they twist and turn their way through the exciting, unique one-mile course taking participants through the park, around the western waterfront of Sydney’s CBD and into the surrounding pathways before returning back to the Race Village.

 This year, we are proud to introduce The Extra Mile: a chance to make an impact way beyond the finish line and contribute to philanthropy in a bigger, better way.

 The Extra Mile is a community-led initiative by Bloomberg Square Mile Relay, which addresses a unique social challenge in each city.
 It gives runners and spectators alike the opportunity to make a meaningful and actionable difference to public health, education, arts or the environment of their communities, all through using the power of sport.

 Not only do we run these cities - we care about them, too.